gruhflust/dto_admin/README.md

 proxrevoke
 ```

-## Versioning
+### Versioning
 Current version: 0.1.0-beta.
-A stable 1.0.0 release will be defined in the future.
+A stable 1.0.0 release will be defined later.